-When my daughter and her husband bought me a DNA test for my birthday a few years ago, I was thrilled to confirm that I was almost as Irish as an old boyfriend had though (he said I looked a lot like one of his relatives, still in Ireland).
-That made me happy.
+When my daughter and her husband bought me a DNA test for my birthday a few years ago, I was thrilled to confirm that I was almost as Irish as an old boyfriend had thought (he said I looked a lot like one of his relatives, still in Ireland).

 One of my paternal great-grandfather’s names is “Foley,” which seems like a simple link to my Irish blood, right?
 Not so much.
 I have been unable to find any records of the original Mr. Foley who immigrated to the United States.
 Family rumor says that I have him and his (wife?) to thank for my native blood.
 Mr. Foley reportedly married a woman of Aboriginal American descent, who belonged to the Cheyenne Nation.